Sri Ksetra kingdom

 Sri Ksetra (သရေခေတ္တရာ ပြည်, /my/; Sanskrit: श्री क्षेत्र, lit.
 'Field of Fortune' or 'Field of Glory'), located along the Irrawaddy River at present-day Hmawza, Myanmar, was once a prominent Pyu settlement.
 The Pyu occupied several sites across Upper Myanmar, with Sri Ksetra recorded as the largest, the city wall enclosing an area of 1,477 hectares, although a recent survey found it enclosed 1,857 hectares within its monumental brick walls, with an extramural area of a similar size, being the largest Southeast Asian city before Angkor times.
 Issues surrounding the dating of this site has meant the majority of material is dated between the seventh and ninth centuries AD, however recent scholarship suggests Pyu culture at Sri Ksetra was active centuries before this.

 Sri Ksetra is the site for much of the Pyu artistic legacy.
 The arrival of Buddhism into the Pyu cities saw the increased artistic production, with very little surviving from the earlier period of occupation.
 The vast arraying of surviving material indicates a rich visual culture that was endorsed by the Pyu at Sri Ksetra.
-The Chinese pilgrims Xuanzang in 648 and Yijing in 675 mentioned the name of Sri Ksetra as “Shh-li-cha‟- t‟o-lo” and that it was a Buddhist country.
+The Chinese pilgrims Xuanzang in 648 and Yijing in 675 mentioned the name of Sri Ksetra as 室利差呾羅/室利差怛羅 (Middle Chinese: syit lijH tsrhae tat la) and that it was a Buddhist country.

 The Pyu at Sri Ksetra declined in prominence around the ninth century AD.
 The final mention of the Pyu is found at Pagan, with a twelfth century stone featuring inscriptions in Pyu, Mon, Burmese and Pali.